-The number of employees employed by the Corporation as of December 31, 2007 was approximately 3,500 employees in Canada, the United States and the United Kingdom.
+The number of employees employed by the Corporation as of December 31, 2008 was approximately 3,600 employees in Canada, the United States and the United Kingdom.
 Approximately half of the Corporation's employees are unionized.
 As a result the Corporation is a party to numerous collective bargaining agreements which expire from time to time.
-The labour agreement at one of the Corporation's facilities expired on December 31, 2007 and management is currently in negotiations.
-Labour agreements at five of its facilities will expire in 2008.
-Management is currently in negotiations with respect to a labour agreement that is set to expire on March 31, 2008.
+A labour agreement at one of the Corporation's facilities expired on December 31, 2008 and two additional labour agreements expired on March 15, 2009 and management is currently in negotiations.
+Labour agreements at two additional facilities will expire in 2009.
 See "Risks Inherent in Magellan's Business - The agreements with labour unions representing certain of the Corporation's employees are subject to renewal".